-During 2018, an executive officer, Philip Scruggs, sold 227,201 shares to the Company at fair value on the date of the sale for an aggregate sale price of \$12.6 million.
-Mr. Scruggs used the proceeds to pay his income taxes in connection with the vesting of his share awards in 2018.
+During the year ended December 31, 2019, a member of senior management sold 39,600 ordinary shares to the Company at fair value on the date of the sale for an aggregate sale price of \$1.8 million.
+The proceeds were used to pay taxes in 2019 in connection with his share awards.